Active Sitting at Work: Reduce Back Pain and Stay Focused

 4. Cognitive Fatigue

-Reduced blood flow from prolonged sitting affects the brain as well.
-Breaking up long sitting periods with movement improves executive function, memory, attention, and visuospatial skills (Chandrasekaran et al., 2021).
+Think sitting only affects your back?
+Think again.
+Reduced blood flow from prolonged sitting also affects your brain.
+Studies have shown that breaking up long sitting periods with movement can improve executive function, memory, attention, and visuospatial skills (Chandrasekaran et al., 2021).
+Without movement, mental clarity takes a hit, making even simple tasks feel like a slog.

 5. Muscle Imbalance